EdenKupe/anarchysf/pages/d/001800 Philip K. Dick.md

 A proponent of governmental decentralisation and opponent of organised religion, it is perhaps unfortunate that some of Dick's later, delusional, work has had a posthumous influence in the emergence of anarcho-gnostics.
 Among these later works is *Valis*, briefly mentioned in a quotation in *The BASTARD Chronicles 2015*, which also quotes from _Radio Free Albemuth_.

-Evan Lampe has individual [blog](http://tashqueedagg.wordpress.com/index/) entries for each of 30 Dick novels, including one not sf.
+Lampe has individual [blog](http://tashqueedagg.wordpress.com/index/) entries for each of 30 Dick novels, including one not sf.